 Recently, after finishing off a plate of these stewed down beauties, I proclaimed Stuffed Turkey Wings the most authentic interpretation of genuine rural Creole cuisine.
 Run by Madonna Broussard and her daughter Lacey, Laura’s II café is a shrine to the tastes, flavors, and goodness of all things Creole.
 Head cook Veronica Phillips has a keen understanding of the balance of spices and the cooking times required to render a tough turkey appendage into a sticky, flavor-filled wing that lifts your taste buds to the high heavens.

 These are wings to pray for, and the reverential treatment they are given at Laura’s II is evident in the long lines that wind outside the door.
 Get there early–the doors open at 10:30 am – and get their wings.

-I’ve seen turkey wings in the rural grocery stores and I’ve even seen them pre-stuffed at Janise’s supermarket in Sunset, Louisiana.
-But it is the huge wings I scored with the butcher at Piggly Wiggly at Four Corners in Lafayette that I am using to make my version of Laura’s famous dish.
-The ingredient list is short, but the attention to cooking time and the temperature is crucial as this dish requires that same spiritual fervor as Ms. Veronica applies in her humble Creole recipe.
+I’ve seen turkey wings in the rural grocery stores and I’ve even seen stuffed turkey wings pre-stuffed at Janise’s supermarket in Sunset, Louisiana.
+But it is the huge wings I scored with the butcher at Shopper’s Value at Four Corners in Lafayette that I am using to make my version of Laura’s famous dish.
+The ingredient list is short, but the attention to cooking time and the temperature is crucial as this dish requires that same spiritual fervor as Ms. Veronica applies in her humble Creole recipe for Stuffed Turkey Wings.